Pulover/PuloversMacroCreator/Documentation/Playback.md

 You can also use [User-defined functions](Functions.html#user-defined-functions) with the *#If Expression* option.

-Global option affects ALL Play Hotkeys and will be saved to the programs settings when it's closed.
-There's a text tip at the bottom-left of the main window to show if it's active.
+Global option affects ALL Play Hotkeys.

+Both Global and Macro options are saved to the project file (.pmc).

+There's a text tip at the bottom-left of the main window to show if it's active globally or for the current macro.
 To deactivate this option select *None* in the list.

 For more information see AutoHotkey documentation: [#IfWinActive](https://www.autohotkey.com/docs/commands/_IfWinActive.htm) and [#If](https://www.autohotkey.com/docs/commands/_If.htm).